 What is the significance of my Group?

 Each group of jurors represents the number of people needed for a trial or group of trials.
 If that trial or those trials are cancelled for any reason, your group may not be needed.
 So, you must follow the instructions for your Group.
 However, if your Group is excused, you may receive another summons in the next calendar year.

 How long must I serve as a juror?

-How often can I be called for jury service?
+How often can I be called for jury duty?

 You are required to come to court for jury service only once within three years.
 If you have completed jury service in the Circuit Court for Prince George’s County less than three years before the date you are summoned to appear, you may ask to be excused based on your previous service.

 When and where do I report for jury duty?